Prescribing Information

 These highlights do not include all the information needed to use COMIRNATY safely and effectively.
 See full prescribing information for COMIRNATY.

-COMIRNATY® (COVID-19 Vaccine, mRNA) suspension for injection, for intramuscular use
+COMIRNATY® (COVID-19 Vaccine, mRNA) injectable suspension, for intramuscular use

 Initial U.S. Approval: 2021